 After founding The Hollywood Reporter in 1930 he turned his attention to nightlife in the City of Angeles by opening several joints around town.
 The most famous of these was a nightclub called Ciro’s.

 It was the place to be seen in the 1940s and 50s, smack dab in the middle of the Sunset Strip, a handful of blocks from Beverly Hills.
-The proximity to the stars was a part of its appeal.
+The proximity to the stars was a large part of its appeal.
 So were big-name performers like Peggy Lee, Nat King Cole and Duke Ellington who started to be brought in by the second owner Herman Hoover in 1942.

 The interior of Ciro’s was designed by George Vernon Russell and Tom Douglas whose touches and panache were a Christmas-Esque explosion of color and texture, with red silk sofas, ceilings painted a matching red, and walls draped in heavy ribbed silk dyed pale pastel green.